 StoryCorps 447: Forget Me Not

-Jo Ann and Bob Chew married later in life and for both of them this was a second marriage.
+Husband and wife Jo Ann and Bob Chew married later in life, a second marriage for both of them.
 Jo Ann, who is older than Bob, worried that one day he would have to take care of her.
-When they recorded this interview, Jo Ann was 82 years old just beginning to show signs of early stage Alzheimer’s.
+When they recorded this interview, Jo Ann was just beginning to show signs of early stage Alzheimer’s.

 Like the music in this episode?
 Support the artists: